fengjixuchui/rootkit-11/docs/report.md

 The rootkit hooks a number of system calls.
 Some of the operations it needs to perform are time intensive and doing analysis on the time taken to perform certain system calls may reveal that the system calls have been extended.
+This isn't very practical for most systems because of the margin of error in measurements.

 While inline patching makes it more difficult for a rootkit detector to detect the rootkit, it's not undetectable.
 Should a rootkit detector inspect the